Neural Networks

 7.1 The Rise of Transformers

-The 2017 paper "Attention Is All You Need" introduced Transformers, which have several advantages over RNNs:
+The 2017 paper "Attention Is All You Need" introduced Transformers.
+They brought several advantages over RNNs that transformed the field:

-This led to the current era of large language models like GPT and BERT.
+This ushered in the current era of large language models like GPT and BERT, which dominate modern NLP applications and continue pushing the boundaries of what's possible with sequence modeling.

 7.2 Where RNNs Still Matter